wangsiwei2010/wangsiwei2010/README.md

 -->

 ### We have published several papaers in those highly-recommended journals/conferences (TPAMI/TKDE/TIP/TNNLS/AAAI/IJCAI).
-We are looking for wonderful students!
+We are looking for more!

 <!--
 **wangsiwei2010/wangsiwei2010** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.